Skip To Content

 The ArcGIS IPS Setup app uses Bluetooth Low Energy (BLE) beacons to collect reference signal data for indoor positioning.
 These signals can be collected during an indoor positioning system (IPS) survey conducted using the IPS Setup app or generated predictively from a defined indoor positioning area when its boundaries are identified on an indoor map.
 Once processed using the Generate Indoor Positioning Dataset tool and published as an Indoor Positioning Data Service, the signals serve as a reliable source for accurate localization.
 Any BLE beacon that operates on the iBeacon protocol can support indoor positioning if it follows the recommended configuration.

-Deployment and maintenance of beacons are critical in ensuring the lasting accuracy and effectiveness of an indoor positioning system.
-Consider the best practices described below during the planning, installation, configuration, testing, and maintenance phases of indoor positioning enablement.
+Proper deployment of beacons is critical in ensuring the lasting accuracy and effectiveness of an indoor positioning system.
+Consider the best practices described below during the planning, installation, configuration, and testing phases of indoor positioning enablement.

 Planning